sorentwo/sfx/README.md

 ## In Progress

-The current version has a rather generic syntax and is entirely OO, goals for the next version include:
+As of versions > 0.6.1 the basic goals for SFX have been reached:

-  * Mirror the jQuery animate() API
+  * Mirrors the jQuery animate() API
-  * Add support for infinite chaining
+  * Supports infinite chaining
-  * Implement functional programming callbacks
+  * Implements functional programming callbacks
-  * Some actual testing
+  * Unlike most AS3 code is backed by actual testing

 ## Why?